brunch/brunch-guide/content/en/chapter11-plugins.md

 In short, forget about crazy splatters of redundant `loadNpmTasks` here.
 Brunch keeps it short and sweet.

+It’s worth noting that **plugin order matters** (as in, the order in which they’re listed in `package.json`): when plugins operate on the same files (usually target files), their order can impact their ability to work.
+For instance, [`groundskeeper-brunch`](https://www.npmjs.com/package/groundskeeper-brunch) requires running *before* any minifiers, as these will obfuscate some code constructs the former relies on to detect trimmable code.

 ## Fine-tuning through optional configuration

 Every plugin is usually designed to be **operational and useful without any configuration**; that being said, it’s often possible to tweak their behavior through specific configuration.
 These settings are defined inside `brunch-config.coffee`, under the `plugins` key and a subkey named after the plugin.